wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/1.x/amazonsqs-connector-1.x-example.md

 **Expected Response**:

-You should get the following response with the 'sys_id' and keep it saved.
+Next, you will receive a response with `sys_id`.
+Make sure to save it.

 ```
 <ns:getQuoteResponse xmlns:ns="http://services.samples">